 On the other hand, I do enjoy going out, and you’ll regularly find me at bassline and drum and bass events.
 If it’s a Friday or Saturday, I’ll wolf down my tea, then catch up with my housemates as they help me get ready, before heading out with my pals to boogie until the early hours of the morn.

 If you’re considering studying at York, I would highly recommend it.
 This is just my typical day, but there are so many opportunities and variety you’ll always find something to do.
-If the Department of Electronic Engineering is on your radar, the staff are friendly and helpful, and if you put yourself out there you’ll feel like part of the family.
-I honestly can’t praise the Department enough regarding the support they provide me, and my university experience is one I will never forget.
+If Electronic Engineering is on your radar, the staff are friendly and helpful, and if you put yourself out there you’ll feel like part of the family.
+I honestly can’t praise the staff enough regarding the support they provide me, and my university experience is one I will never forget.